cabforum/servercert/docs/EVG.md

 __Certificate Field__: `subject:organizationName` (OID 2.5.4.10)
 __Required/Optional__: Required
-__Contents__: This field MUST contain the Subject's full legal organization name as listed in the official records of the Incorporating or Registration Agency in the Subject's Jurisdiction of Incorporation or Registration or as otherwise verified by the CA as provided herein.
+__Contents__: This field MUST contain the Subject's full legal organization name as listed in the official records of the Incorporating or Registration Agency or QGIS in the Subject's Jurisdiction of Incorporation or Registration or as otherwise verified by the CA as provided herein.
 A CA MAY abbreviate the organization prefixes or suffixes in the organization name, e.g., if the official record shows "Company Name Incorporated" the CA MAY include "Company Name, Inc."

 When abbreviating a Subject's full legal name as allowed by this subsection, the CA MUST use abbreviations that are not misleading in the Jurisdiction of Incorporation or Registration.